mytourist/api-documentation/price-rates.md

 ### Update a price rate
 ### Delete a price rate

-This API endpoint is only available for certified software partners and not for individual MyTourist customers.
-Please <a href="https://mytourist.cloud" target="_blank">contact us</a> for more information.
+<span style="color:orange">These API endpoints are only available for certified software partners and not for individual MyTourist customers.
+Please <a href="https://mytourist.cloud" target="_blank">contact us</a> for more information.</span>